Jeunese/jeunese.github.io/docs/overview.md

 *  How your content will help you meet business goals.
 *  The target audience and their needs.
-*  The voice and tone of content for your audience.
+*  The [voice and tone](/voice-and-tone) of content for your audience.

 Product documentation should be updated based on a roadmap for organising, scheduling, creating, and publishing content.
-Increasingly, this is achieved with a **Docs-as-Code** (or **Open Docs**) infrastructure.
+Increasingly, this is achieved with a **Docs-as-Code** infrastructure.

 ### Infrastructure and process (Docs-as-Code)

+It's becoming increasingly popular to adopt a [Docs-as-Code](/online-documentation?id=what-is-docs-as-code) approach to managing product documentation.

+Docs-as-Code involves information developers using similar tools and processes to create and manage documentation as developers use for creating and managing code.
+Docs-as-Code typically matches the agile delivery approach, which might include using an issue tracking manager (such as JIRA), assigning tickets in bi-weekly sprints, and demoing completed doc work.

-With a [Docs-as-Code](/online-documentation?id=what-is-docs-as-code) approach to product documentation, content for a release is published only when a feature or update is available to customers.
-Features might also be published for private and public (technical) preview.
+With a Docs-as-Code approach to product documentation, content for a release is published only when a feature or update is available to customers.
 A release typically includes one specific feature or a narrowly defined set of features, the scheduling of which is at the discretion of the PM.
-Candidates for product documentation include:

--  A new product, feature, or important component release.
--  An important update to an existing feature.
--  Information on how to install, upgrade, manage, or troubleshoot.
--  Public technical preview content.
+For more information on what might be included in product documentation, see [Create the content](/get-started?id=_3-create-the-content) in the **Get Started with Product Documentation** article.

-Once a content need is identified, a ticket should be created in an issue tracking tool, such as JIRA.
+Once a content need is identified, a ticket should be created in an issue tracking tool.
 Once the technical author has enough information, they can start drafting, which might include creating a working branch for the feature off of a Master branch in Git.
-Content is merged at the same time as the public release of the feature, following approval from Engineering.
+Content is merged at the same time as the public release of the feature, following approval from Engineering and the PM.
 The technical author pushes content to a remote repository and creates a Pull Request (PR).
 Depending on stakeholder needs, content can be reviewed directly in the PR.

+For more information on the tools and processes involved in a Docs-as-Code approach, see the [Online Documentation](/online-documentation) article.

 ## In-product content development

 IX technical authors also typically help write and review in-product content for end-users in a [UX writing](/ux-writing) capacity.
-This can also be done with issue tracking software, and as part of agile and sprint cycles.
+As with product documentation, this can involve issue tracking software, and be implemented as part of agile and sprint cycles.

 In collaboration with PD and the PM, IX can be asked to: